arab-meet/3.URDF_Simulation_Workshop/sw2urdf/export_solid_as_urdf.md

 # **Guide: Exporting SolidWorks Design as URDF for ROS**

+this is our Robot

+Got it!
+Here’s a clear list of the sensors on your robot:

+- **2D Lidar (A2 RPLIDAR)**: Provides 360-degree distance measurements to create a 2D map of the robot’s surroundings, essential for obstacle detection and mapping.

+- **Camera (RealSense D435)**: Captures depth and color images for advanced perception tasks, including object recognition and spatial understanding.

+- **IMU (MPU 6050)**: Measures acceleration and angular velocity to provide orientation and movement data, crucial for stabilization and navigation.

+- **Ultrasonic Sensor (HC-SR04)**: Uses sound waves to measure distance to nearby objects, useful for collision avoidance and distance sensing.

+- **GPS (NEO-6)**: Provides location data by connecting to global satellite networks, enabling accurate position tracking and navigation.

+---

 ## **Step 1: Install the SolidWorks to URDF Exporter Plugin**

 To export your SolidWorks model as a URDF file for use in ROS, you need to install the appropriate URDF Exporter Plugin.
 Follow these steps to install the correct plugin based on your version of SolidWorks.